5 Tax Mistakes Made by Baby Boomers

 2. Not Maxing Out Retirement Investing Opportunities

-For working baby boomers, now is the time to shore up your retirement nest egg.
-Not contributing the maximum to your tax-advantaged retirement accounts can cost you large sums of taxes today, as well as lost spending money in retirement.
-Furthermore, if it’s a choice between helping out your older children or saving for your own retirement — choose retirement.
+For working baby boomers, now is your last chance to shore up your retirement nest egg.
+Not contributing the maximum to your tax-advantaged retirement accounts can cost you unnecessary tax payments today and lost spending money in retirement.
+If it’s a choice between helping out your older children or saving for your own retirement — choose retirement.

-Consider this scenario: Invest just $1,000 per month beginning at age 50, and by age 68 you might have a retirement account worth over $430,000.
-That assumes your investments yield an annual 7 percent return from a diversified stock index mutual fund.
-Not only will saving in a tax-advantaged account save you thousands on your tax bill, but it will also strengthen your retirement opportunities.
+Consider this scenario: Invest $1,000 per month beginning at age 50, and by age 68 you might have a retirement account worth over $430,000.
+That assumes your investments yield an annual 7 percent return from securities like index funds.
+Not only will saving in a tax-advantaged account save you thousands on your tax bill, but it will also keep you stable in retirement.

 3. Making a Mess of Your Small Business Tax Reporting

 If you’re starting a new business and racking up expenses, you might not be aware that any expenses incurred before the first sale are considered start-up costs and can’t be deducted until the first sale, said Gail Rosen, CPA, PC.
-After the first sale, the start-up costs can be deducted over 15 years, and you can also elect to deduct the first $5,000 in the first year of business.
+After the first sale, the start-up costs can be deducted over 15 years.
+You can deduct up to $5,000 in startup costs and another $5,000 in organizational costs, but those deductions are only available if total startup costs were $50,000 or less.
+At $50,001, the deductions get smaller, and at $55,000, they disappear altogether.

-Another baby boomer tax mistake is made by those who have small business sales.
-They might think the income is so small that it’s not worth reporting.
+Another baby boomer tax mistake is failing to mention fairly insignificant small business sales.
+Many might think the income is so small that it’s not worth reporting.
 “If it is a real sale, at a bona fide sales price, you should report your business sales and deduct your business expenses,” said Rosen.

 4. Taking an Early Withdrawal From a Retirement Account

-Some younger boomers who are going through a difficult time might tap their retirement account for extra cash.
+Some younger boomers who are going through a difficult time might tap their retirement accounts for extra cash.
 This a big tax mistake, according to Anil Melwani of 212 Tax and Accounting Services.
-If a taxpayer takes out money from their retirement account before age 59½, they will be taxed on the withdrawal amount and incur an additional 10 percent tax on the amount they took out.
+If taxpayers withdraw money from most retirement accounts before age 59½, they will be taxed on the withdrawal amount and also be slapped with an additional 10 percent tax on the amount they took out.

-For example, if 55-year-old Jane Baby Boomer takes out $10,000 from her IRA, she’ll owe tax on the withdrawal, plus the $1,000 (10 percent of $10,000) penalty.
-If Jane is undergoing difficult times, it’s advisable for her to seek out other sources of income rather than making the mistake of withdrawing money from her IRA.
+For example, if a 55-year-old woman takes out $10,000 from her IRA, she’ll owe tax on the withdrawal, plus the $1,000 (10 percent of $10,000) penalty.
+Even in difficult times, tapping a retirement account early will almost always incur this penalty, with permanent and total disability being among the only rare exceptions.

 5. Thinking Your Hobby Is a Business